 I write and edit content for universities and other research institutions, primarily on biomedical and business management topics.
-I've produced features, profiles, newsletter articles, white papers, blog posts, and case studies on topics ranging from pain treatment to civic education.
+I've produced features, profiles, newsletter articles, white papers, blog posts, and case studies on subjects ranging from pain treatment to bankruptcy regulations.

-Clients have included Stanford University, UC Berkeley, Lucile Packard Children's Hospital, Northwestern University's Kellogg School of Management, Yale School of Management, Covance, Cure Forward, the NIH's Center for Cancer Research, and NanoString Technologies.
+Clients have included Stanford University, UC Berkeley, Lucile Packard Children's Hospital, Johns Hopkins Medicine, Northwestern University's Kellogg School of Management, Yale School of Management, and the NIH's Center for Cancer Research.